The Doctor is Inside your Body

 Addressing a number of critical factors is enabling thin film solid state batteries to move into the mainstream of battery applications.
 These include use cases requiring 10s of thousands of devices able to absorb a high initial price point, development of devices with higher energy densities, the deployment of high capacity and high accuracy manufacturing equipment and, for the medical sector, publishing long term reliability test data.

 The technology has so far been developed by SMEs or research-focussed technology centres, both lacking either the strategic intent or access to capital to move the technology into the medical arena.
 Ilika is a listed company (UK LSE-AIM) supported by institutions and investors proven over the years to take the long-term strategic viewpoint.
 By 2020, our analysis showed us that the time had come to invest across all the critical factor areas with a view to becoming a volume manufacturer of thin film solid state batteries.
 The investment was secured and equipment orders placed as discussed later in this piece.
-We have now taken lease of our new production facility and are fitting the clean rooms this year to start production early next year.

 Sitting alongside this new technology are important breakthroughs in low energy ultrasonic radio, in-body-battery charging and energy harvesting which will influence designers.
 A new generation of medical start-ups is emerging, perhaps best described under the banner of Cyber-Physical Human Systems.
 In layman’s terms, an interconnected array of sensing and therapy delivering devices created at mm-scale and placed around the body, much nearer to the point of therapy delivery, capable of staying in the body for many years.